 Open your bills

 Particularly when money is tight we all have a tendency to push the difficult or unwelcome payments to the back of our minds.
-Don’t leave those utilities bills stuffed down the back of the fridge – open them up and deal with the issue.
+Don’t leave those utility bills stuffed down the back of the fridge – open them up and deal with the issue.
 The problem with ignoring any bills you can’t pay is that, inevitably, they become overwhelming when you miss a payment and charges are added as a result.
 If you’re struggling to make payments then you can still manage a situation like this – speak to the company in question and ask for reduced payments, look into other financing options or make budget adjustments if you can.

 Keep a spending diary